PrathmeshNikam821/Web-Dev-MERN-/README.md

 # delta-web
-This is web development course .
+This is web development course.